rhysd/actionlint/docs/checks.md

 In addition to the checks for inputs of actions described in [the previous section](#check-popular-action-inputs), actionlint reports an error when a popular action is 'outdated'.
 An action is outdated when the runner used by the action is no longer supported by GitHub Actions runtime.
-For example, `node12` is no longer available so any actions can use `node12` runner.
+For example, `node12` is no longer available so any actions can not use `node12` runner.

 Note that this check doesn't report that the action version is up-to-date.
-For example, even if you use `actions/checkout@v3` and newer version `actions/checkout@v4` is available, actionlint reports no error as long as `actions/checkout@v3` is not outdated.
+For example, even if you use `actions/checkout@v4` and newer version `actions/checkout@v5` is available, actionlint reports no error as long as `actions/checkout@v4` is not outdated.
 If you want to keep actions used by your workflows up-to-date, consider to use [Dependabot][dependabot-doc].

 <a name="check-shell-names"></a>